tamil53096/Cucumber-Sample/README.md

 # Cucumber-Sample
-This is my sample Cucumber framework
+This is my sample Cucumber framework which i used to practice.